Nolu-M/Notes-code/README.md

 - a zero division error
 - exception is can't and will not be raised anymore
 - it is a class with attributes that can be created and even returned.
+- try block: used to check some code errors i.e. code inside the try block will execute when there is no error in the program
+- except block: code inside block will execute whenever the program encounters some error in the preceding try block
+- if no exception, then only the try clause will run, except clause is finished
+- if exception occurs, try clause will be skipped and except clause will run
+- if exception occurs, but ecept clause within the code can't handle it, it is passed on to the outer try statements. *IF exception* left unhandled, then execution stops.
 ```
 try:
     1/0